ptyork/f_table/docs/usage.md

 ╰──────────────────────┴─────╯
 ```

-The style classes inacluded with f-table are:
+The style classes inacluded with craftable are:

 - `NoBorderScreenStyle` — minimal, compact (default)
 - `BasicScreenStyle` — classic box drawing